EUR/JPY Price Analysis: Further gains likely above 130.00

-EUR/JPY rises for the third consecutive session and reclaims the 130.00 zone for the first time since late February.

-Considering the ongoing price action, an extra advance in EUR/JPY appears most likely, particularly if the cross surpasses the key 200-day SMA at 130.00 in a sustainable fashion.
-Against that, a visit to the weekly high at 131.90 (February 16) could start shaping up in the short-term horizon.

-In the meantime, if the cross advances above the 200-day SMA, the outlook will shift to being more constructive.
+In the meantime, while above the 200-day SMA, the outlook for the cross is expected to remain constructive.

 EUR/JPY daily chart